Buttery Parsley Potatoes

-This parsley red potatoes recipe is easy.
-Too easy, honestly.
-You need one pot and that’s it.
-No additional dishes will be dirtied in the process of making these ultra buttery potatoes. 🙌🏼 To me, this is huge!!
+- One pot.
+This parsley red potato recipe is easy and you only need one pot. 🙌🏼 To me, this is huge!
 If we can eliminate additional dishes, I’m all for that.

-This parsley buttered potatoes recipe uses 5 ingredients.
-Most of which you might already have on hand.
+- Uses minimal ingredients.
+This buttery parsley potatoes recipe uses 5 ingredients.
+Most of which you may already have on hand.

-- Red potatoes – use baby or petite red potatoes for this recipe.
-No need to cut the potatoes in half.
-If, by chance, the potatoes vary greatly in size, you can cut the larger sized potatoes in half so that they are similar in size to the others.
+Red Potatoes: Use baby or petite red potatoes for this recipe.
+If the potatoes vary in size, you can cut the larger sized potatoes in half so that they are similar in size to the others.

 - Boil the potatoes.

 - Mix the potatoes vigorously with a wooden spoon, breaking the potatoes up a bit.